πŸ’ where are you taking me?

 How frequently will you share new content?

-I plan to publish at least one post a week.
+I plan to publish roughly one post a week.
 The posts won't always be long, but I'll try to give you something to think about every time I hit the publish button.
 I want to make this a healthy habit.

 After reading James Clear's Atomic Habits (I think I bought it during the pandemic), I have come to see habits as a major concept by which I shape my life.
 Occasionally, I establish or adapt habits in the hope that they will improve my life, the lives of my fellow human beings, and the world.